jeinsle/CROMO_EDS/README.md

 # CROMO_EDS
 Example clustering workflow for EDS analysis as presented in M. Tominaga et al 2021 (GRL https://doi.org/10.1029/2020GL088472 ).

+If adapting this workflow for your own analysis please cite the refrence above.

 ## Introduction

 ### 1.1 Fuzzy C-means clustering appied to cross-section EDS data from QV1.120